 - What type of research I will have to base my dissertation on – primary or secondary – qualitative or quantitative?

 Is Your Dissertation Topic too Broad?

 You should avoid too broad a topic particularly if you have to work with time and resource constraints.
 Being overambitious will land you only in trouble.
-Thus, it is recommended that you address a small yet manageable question rather than completely failing to find the answer to complex and confusing research question.
-The following approach of thinking can be help you to narrow the focus of research.
+Thus, it is recommended that you address a small yet manageable question rather than completely failing to find the answer to a complex and confusing research question.
+The following approach of thinking can help you to narrow the focus of research.

 - What type of data collection methods I will be able to deal with keeping the various project constraints in mind?